rticommunity/rticonnextdds-usecases-medical/MedicalDevices/README.txt

 are set up to automatically generate the necessary code and link against the required libraries.

-For Java developers, an Eclipse project is located in the src\HMI directory.
+For Java developers, an Eclipse project is located in the src\HMI directory, and another project located in the src\BedsideSupervisor directory.
 To build in Eclipse, you must follow these steps:
 	- Ensure a C++ preprocessor is in your path.
 One way to do this is by running the Visual Studio application vcvars32.bat from a command prompt, and opening Eclipse from that same command prompt.
 	- Ensure the NDDSHOME environment variable is set to the directory where you installed RTI Connext DDS.
-	- Import the HMI project into Eclipse
+	- Import the HMI and BedsideSupervisor projects into Eclipse
-	- Right-click on the build.xml file, and select Run As | Ant Build.
+	- Right-click on the build.xml files, and select Run As | Ant Build.
 This will call the code generator to generate code from the .idl files.
-	- Edit the run configuration to ensure that the PATH environment variable includes this directory: NDDSHOME\lib\i86Win32jdk
+	- Edit the run configuration to ensure that the PATH environment variable includes this directory:
+              NDDSHOME\lib\<target architecture you have installed>

 Linux Systems